-Students interested in starting a new club or organization are encouraged to visit with the Office of Student Life & Engagement for further guidance.
+Students interested in starting a new club or organization are encouraged to visit with the student club staff for further guidance.

 Student Clubs/Organization Risk Management Policy

 In accordance with Texas Education Code §51.9361, the advisor and president, or other designated officer, of each registered student organization shall attend a risk management program each academic year.